Author

 @Bryan: If I was in your shoes, I would consider using a non-reg account as you have mentioned.
 And, for a 5-year or less project in the current climate, I would also probably go for a GIC or other money-market instrument.
 However, both the RRSP and non-reg would result in taxes.
 Taxes on the non-reg would be annual, while RRSP taxes will be due following withdrawal.
 There may be some tax advantages for the different account types depending on the assets you invest in and your marginal tax rate, but that would take a bit more digging into the numbers.

-6. Gravatar for MiSA
+6. Gravatar for Vanessa

-7. Gravatar for Tony Oliveira
+7. Gravatar for Rey

 Leave a comment